HakaiInstitute/hakai-ctd-qc/README.md

 The following section applies a series of general tests developed and available within the [ioos_qc tool](https://github.com/ioos/ioos_qc).
 You can find a each tests available and its input parameters [here](https://ioos.github.io/ioos_qc/api/ioos_qc.html#submodules).
-We present here the different QARTOD tests described in the [Temperature and Salinity QARTOD Manual](https://cdn.ioos.noaa.gov/media/2017/12/qartod_temperature_salinity_manual.pdf) and their implementation as of now:
+We present here the different QARTOD tests described in the [Temperature and Salinity QARTOD Manual](https://cdn.ioos.noaa.gov/media/2017/12/qartod_temperature_salinity_manual.pdf)
+, the [Dissolved Oxygen QARTOD Manual](https://repository.oceanbestpractices.org/handle/11329/270) and their implementation as of now:

 1. **Required Tests**
     1. Timing/Gap Test *[Not available]*